jdmaitan/CertificateGeneratorAPI/README.md

 # CertificateGeneratorAPI
 REST API used for handling certificate operations.

-This API would be useful for companies/institutions/corporations that need a solution to give certificates or awards to customers, staff, students, etc.
+This API would be useful for companies/institutions/corporations that need a solution to give certificates or awards with a QR validation to customers, staff, students, etc.

 Inside, there's a couple of examples of the types of certificates you could generate using the given template.